anthay/ELIZA/doc/ELIZA_transcription_annotated.md

 The TPRINT.(LST) function prints the given script rule list to the terminal.

-- **000060...000120** This loop copies the given LST to a temporary list called OUT.
+- **TPRINT/000060...000120** This loop copies the given LST to a temporary list called OUT.
-   The loop terminates at the end of the list (FA > 0 on line 000070) or at the first sublist (FA = 0 on line 000080).
+   The loop terminates at the end of the list (FA > 0 on line TPRINT/000070) or at the first sublist (FA = 0 on line TPRINT/000080).

-  - **000110** While copying from LST to OUT, the sign of the cells is also copied.
+  - **TPRINT/000110** While copying from LST to OUT, the sign of the cells is also copied.
 (Recall that the sign bit is used to indicate that the word in the current cell is continued in the next cell.)

-- **000130** All of the cells in LST prior to the first sublist have been copied to OUT.
+- **TPRINT/000130** All of the cells in LST prior to the first sublist have been copied to OUT.
 Print OUT to the terminal.

-- **000140** Move the reader back to the first sublist encountered in LST.
+- **TPRINT/000140** Move the reader back to the first sublist encountered in LST.

-- **000150** NEXT is the next transformation rule.
+- **TPRINT/000150** NEXT is the next transformation rule.
 Recall that a transformation rule is a list containing a decomposition sublist, followed by one or more reassembly sublists.
 There is also a special-case transformation rule that consists of only (= keyword).

-- **000160** Is this a special-case (= keyword) form?
-If so, just print it (000170) and loop back to MORE to print the next transformation rule (there shouldn’t be any because (= keyword) always succeeds).
+- **TPRINT/000160** Is this a special-case (= keyword) form?
+If so, just print it (TPRINT/000170) and loop back to MORE to print the next transformation rule (there shouldn’t be any because (= keyword) always succeeds).

-- **000200** If at the end of the list of transformation rules goto DONE.
+- **TPRINT/000200** If at the end of the list of transformation rules goto DONE.

-- **000210** Print a blank line
+- **TPRINT/000210** Print a blank line

-- **000220** Create a reader to enumerate the sublists in the current transformation rule.
+- **TPRINT/000220** Create a reader to enumerate the sublists in the current transformation rule.

-- **000230** TERM is the next cell in the transformation rule.
+- **TPRINT/000230** TERM is the next cell in the transformation rule.

-- **000240** If TERM is a datum it represents the index of the reassembly rule to use next.
+- **TPRINT/000240** If TERM is a datum it represents the index of the reassembly rule to use next.
 (ELIZA uses reassembly rules in turn.
 It keeps track of which reassembly rule to use next by inserting an index into the in-memory representation of the script.)
-If TERM is the index, just print it as a decimal integer (000250) and loop back to MEHR.
+If TERM is the index, just print it as a decimal integer (TPRINT/000250) and loop back to MEHR.

-- **000290** If at the end of the list of reassembly rules goto MORE.
+- **TPRINT/000290** If at the end of the list of reassembly rules goto MORE.

-- **000300** Print the current decomposition or reassembly rule.
+- **TPRINT/000300** Print the current decomposition or reassembly rule.

-- **000320** Print the copy of the script rule.
+- **TPRINT/000320** Print the copy of the script rule.
 In this case the script rule had no associated transformation rules.
 E.g. (YOURSELF = MYSELF)

-- **000330** Return the cells in the OUT list to the list of free cells.
+- **TPRINT/000330** Return the cells in the OUT list to the list of free cells.

 F’N = FUNCTION RETURN; E’N = END OF FUNCTION

-Note that line 00090 is missing, presumed removed.
+Note that line TPRINT/00090 is missing, presumed removed.

+### LPRINT.(LST,TAPE)

 ```code
         LPRINT  MAD